Dear Parents and Guardians,

 The DOH worked with HIDOE on new guidance for proper head lice management based on guidelines from the American Academy of Pediatrics, Center for Disease Control and Prevention, and National Association of School Nurses.

-The perception of ukus in the past was magnified by the way children were handled who had them.
+The perception of ukus in the past was magnified by the way children who had them were handled.
 Ukus sometimes are confused with bedbugs, which they are not.
 Importantly, ukus do not transmit disease and should not be a reason for children to miss school or be shunned.

 Valuable information and tips can be found in this brochure: Preventing and Treating Ukus

 Inspection by the school health aide of a student who may have ukus;